salesforce/near-membrane/README.md

 ## Non-goals

-* Argument poisoning is still possible via the membrane by providing object-likes through the membrane that could be used by the outer realm to perform an operation that leaks primitive values that are relevant.
 * This library does not provide security guarantees, those must be implemented on top of the distortion mechanism.

 ## Terminology